The Complete Guide: Why Every New Mother May Need a Lactation Consultant

 The early days of motherhood are magical yet overwhelming.
 Your body is still healing, hormones are surging, and your baby, though tiny, has enormous needs.
 This is when a lactation consultant becomes your gentle anchor.

-She may guide you through something as simple as placing your baby skin-to-skin on your chest.
-That warmth alone helps your baby instinctively search for your breast — nature’s way of saying, “We’re in this together.”
+She may guide you through placing your baby skin-to-skin on your chest.
+That warmth alone helps your baby instinctively search for your breast — nature's way of saying, "We're in this together."

 She shows you how to hold your baby so that both of you feel comfortable — perhaps the cradle hold, or the football hold if you've had a C-section.
 She gently adjusts the baby's head so the latch doesn't pinch, and suddenly, what once felt painful now feels soothing.